FAQ - Living On Campus

 - Can I bring a vehicle to campus?

 - I was charged for residential damages/fees.
 How do I appeal those charges?

-Room\Hall transfer requests will be accepted starting the fourth week of classes for the fall and spring semester.
-You may complete a Room\Hall Transfer Request Form online, which will be used to facilitate transfers.
+Room\Hall transfer requests will be accepted starting the 2 weeks of classes for the fall and spring semester.
+Email firstname.lastname@example.org to facilitate transfers online.
 Your student account must be paid in full if you are requesting a room upgrade.
 Room upgrades will not be granted to students who have a balance due to the University.
 Room\Hall transfer requests are made based on availability and are not guaranteed.

 If you are having a problem with your roommate or with another member of your suite or apartment, you should talk to your Resident Assistant.
 Your Resident Assistant lives on your floor or assigned area, and is an upper-division student who has been carefully selected and trained to assist you throughout the academic year.
 Very often the Resident Assistant will talk with their supervisors and help resolve your problem, usually with a meeting of all parties involved.
 It is important that you maintain an open line of communication with your roommates so that you can talk about problems you may be having.
 We expect our residents to treat each other as adults and discuss their differences openly.
 That is the first step in resolving differences.
 If you continue to have problems, and have worked initially with your Resident Assistant, you may next contact your Resident Coordinator.
 These individuals are full-time, professionally trained staff members who can assist you in taking additional steps.
 Check with your Resident Assistant to locate the office of your Resident Coordinator.